Longi94/blender-dice-gen/README.md

 Afterwards you will be able to generate dice in `Add > Mesh > Dice`

 The add-on will create 2 objects, a blank dice mesh and the numbers.
 The blank dice object will have a boolean modifier that has the "Realtime" flag turned off for performance reasons.
 Turn that on to see the result in the viewport.

+Go to the [wiki](https://github.com/Longi94/blender-dice-gen/wiki/Properties) to see what each property does in detail.

 ## Supported dice